-We further compared the forecasts against 1-h accumulated precipitation at thresholds of 0.5, 6 and 10 mm h-1 (Fig. 12).
-More prominently than the reflectivity ETS scores, ExpD, ExpC and ExpDNG clearly outperform the ExpS in terms of the precipitation ETS scores in the first 4 hours of forecast, and are only passed by ExpS in the final two hour at the 6 and 10 mm h-1 threshold.
-The ETS scores of ExpD and ExpDNG are very similar for the two smaller thresholds (Fig. 12a, c), but the difference becomes clear for the 10 mm h-1 threshold (Fig. 12e), indicating that the analysis of the graupel category does improve the prediction of heavy rainfall.
-Bias scores of ExpS are closest to 1.0 at threshold of 0.1 mm h-1.
-Compared to ExpC and ExpS, the biases of ExpC and ExpD are comparable (Fig. 12d) at the 6 mm h-1 threshold, and close to 1.
+We further compared the forecasts against 1-h accumulated precipitation at thresholds of 0.5, 6, and $10 \,\mathrm{mm}\,\mathrm{h}^{-1}$ (Fig. 12).
+More prominently than the reflectivity ETS scores, ExpD, ExpC, and ExpDNG clearly outperform the ExpS in terms of the precipitation ETS scores in the first 4h of forecast, and are only passed by ExpS in the final two hours at the 6 and $10 \,\mathrm{mm}\,\mathrm{h}^{-1}$ threshold.
+The ETS scores of ExpD and ExpDNG are very similar for the two smaller thresholds (Figs. 12a,c), but the difference becomes clear for the $10 \,\mathrm{mm}\,\mathrm{h}^{-1}$ threshold (Fig. 12e), indicating that the analysis of the graupel category does improve the prediction of heavy rainfall.
+Bias scores of ExpS are closest to 1.0 at threshold of $0.1\,\mathrm{mm\,h^{-1}}$.
+Compared to ExpC and ExpS, the biases of ExpC and ExpD are comparable (Fig. 12d) at the $6\,\mathrm{mm\,h^{-1}}$ threshold, and close to 1.
 For the highest threshold, ExpD obtained the highest ETS scores and BIAS scores closest to 1.
 Overall, ExpD produces the best precipitation forecast among the four experiments.

-Overall, when we assimilate radar data for 2 hours with 30 minute intervals using our enhanced cloud analysis scheme and combine it with prediction using a two-moment MP scheme, the stratiform region and transition zone in terms of the simulated reflectivity are better captured and better precipitation forecast results when using the reflectivity equations based on diagnostic intercept parameters, compared to using the SMO reflectivity equations, and equations based on fixed intercept parameter (experiment ExpC).
-The identification and analysis of the graupel category helps to further improve heavier rainfall prediction.
-We see bigger separations in the ETS and bias scores of hourly precipitation than those simulated reflectivity.
+Overall, when we assimilate radar data for 2h with 30-min intervals using our enhanced cloud analysis scheme and combine it with prediction using a two-moment MP scheme, the stratiform region and transition zone in terms of the simulated reflectivity are better captured.
+Also, better precipitation forecast results are obtained when using the reflectivity equations based on diagnostic intercept parameters [compared to using the SMO reflectivity equations (experiment ExpS)] and equations based on a fixed intercept parameter (experiment ExpC).
+The identification and analysis of the graupel category helps us to further improve heavier rainfall prediction.
+We see bigger separations in the ETS and bias scores of hourly precipitation than those of simulated reflectivity.
 We think the precipitation-based scores are more robust because the reflectivity calculation is strongly sensitive to the reflectivity formula used.
-Also the hourly precipitation is accumulative while the reflectivity is instantaneous; the latter is more sensitive to timing and location errors in the forecast features.
+Also, the hourly precipitation is accumulative while the reflectivity is instantaneous; the latter is more sensitive to timing and location errors in the forecast features.